pfunkmallone/katacoda-containers101/containers101/your-first-container/step1.md

 `docker run --publish 80:80 nginx:latest`{{execute}}

+The container is ready when you see "ready for start up"

-Some things to talk about:
+> Meanwhile, some things to talk about:
+>

-- What happened when we ran that command?
+> - What happened when we ran that command?
-- Does it pull from docker hub each time?
+> - Does it pull from docker hub each time?
-- What is *:latest*, and what are the gotcha's?
+> - What is *:latest*, and what are the gotcha's?
-- Explain --publish (or -p)
+> - Explain --publish (or -p)

 Now let's quickly test our app!